veeta-orinko/veeta-orinko.github.io/my-reflections-sprint-1.md

 ### Reflect on this activity.
 When did you feel frustrated?
-This was a good activity, not all the answers provided and I needed to solve a few problems.
-I felt a bit confused when it didn't work.
-Initially my .html file wasn't pushing and I couldn't work out why.
-It turns out I needed to do <git add index.html > before committing it. and then I struggled to push it, because I was pushing from the index.html directory rather than the main directory!
+This was a good activity, not all the answers were provided so I had to do a bit of problem solving.
+Initially my .html file wasn't pushing and I couldn't figure out why.
+It turns out I needed to do <git add index.html > before committing it. and then I struggled to push it, because I was pushing from the index.html directory rather than the main directory.
+I had a play around and eventually managed to get everything online

 ### If you didn't already know that this is the way websites are made, was it what you pictured?
 How does the reality of this process differ from your preconceptions?